filip26/titanium-json-ld/README.md

 - develop
   - implement a new feature
   - fix an existing issue, implement a test case
-  - write a documentation
+  - write/proofread a documentation
 - promote
    - star, share, the project
-   - write a tutorial
+   - write an article
 - sponsor
    - your requests get top priority